In this article, you will learn

-Denim’s factoring is the most flexible and comprehensive in the business, with customizable carrier payments, invoicing, and collections.
+Denim’s factoring is the most flexible and comprehensive in the business when it comes to customizable carrier payments, invoicing, and collections.
 Customers only pay for the capital they are using at any given time, which is as close as you can get to a line of credit without going to a bank.

-The platform gives you a lot of flexibility to use Factored and Non-Factored jobs, to enable Express Factoring, and comprehensive reporting for your customers and contractors, for invoices and payments, and an insightful dashboard.
+Denim's platform gives you the flexibility to choose between Factored and Non-Factored jobs, enable Express Factoring and offers comprehensive reporting of invoices and payments for your customers and contractors.

-When you onboard with Denim, you can set up the pricing and the terms for each job that you create in Denim account.
-Here is a break down for a hypothetical $1000 job.
+When you onboard with Denim, you can set up the pricing and the terms for each job that you create in your Denim account.

 Receivable: This is the amount billed to your customer, in this case $1000.